 Are Guns & Ammo The New Gold?
 Why More Americans Are Arming Themselves

 Some of the fear-based psychological reasons for gold's popularity in times of economic crisis appear to be similar to the reasons cited for purchasing guns and ammunition.
-Michael Thompson, a small business owner from Virginia, had this to say about why he recently purchased 2,000 rounds of 223 ammunition to go with his growing collection of AR-15 assault rifles:
+Michael Thompson, a small business owner from Virginia, had this to say about why he purchased 2,000 rounds of 223 ammunition to go with his growing collection of AR-15 assault rifles:

-One prominent factor which customers at Ammo.com cite as one of their primary reasons for stocking up on guns & ammo now is the uncertainty surrounding U.S. firearm regulations.
-Many wonder if President Obama's official position on firearm regulation will change if he wins a second term.
-Others point to recent actions taken by President Obama's appointees in the EPA and the Department of Justice, citing the EPA's recently proposed ban on lead ammunition due to health concerns about the lead seeping into ground water supplies and the on-going debacle surrounding the Deparment of Justice's failed Fast & Furious sting operation.
+One prominent factor Ammo.com customers have cited in the past as one of their primary reasons for stocking up on guns and ammo was the uncertainty surrounding U.S. firearm regulations.
+Before Trump took office, many wondered if President Obama's official position on firearm regulation would change during his second term.
+Other fears included an EPA-proposed ban on lead ammunition due to health concerns and the ongoing debacle surrounding the Department of Justice's failed Fast and Furious sting operation.

-"I'm a hunter so I know I can use my guns & ammo to feed my family if something happens to our usual food supply and there's a run at our grocery store.
-Plus, it seems like somebody on Wall Street is always getting bailed out nowadays and my faith in the stock market has been gone for a long time.
+"I'm a hunter, so I know I can use my guns and ammo to feed my family if something happens to our usual food supply and there's a run at our grocery store.
+Plus, it seems like somebody on Wall Street is always getting bailed out nowadays, and my faith in the stock market has been gone for a long time.
 Look, I've seen what happens when times get tough and I figure I can always barter a popular caliber like 9mm for other supplies like I would with gold if push comes to shove.
-And if a crisis never materializes where I need my stash of ammo, I still love to shoot so those bullets won't go to waste.
+And if a crisis never materializes where I need my stash of ammo, I still love to shoot, so those bullets won't go to waste.
 Given the uncertainty in our world, ammunition seems more practical to me than gold, whether there's an economic crisis or not."

-Whatever their reason, Americans are purchasing firearms and ammunition in record numbers.
-USA Today recently reported that the FBI experienced on Black Friday their single largest number of background check requests ever in a single day, smashing the previous record by 32%.
-Background check requests are processed by the FBI according to federal law.
+Whatever their reason, Americans purchased firearms and ammunition in record numbers during Obama’s presidency.
+USA Today recently reported that the FBI experienced their single largest number of background check requests ever in a single day on Black Friday, smashing the previous record.
+Background check requests are processed by the FBI, according to federal law.

 |Alex Jones' Prison Planet|